OnYuKang/Recommendation-systems-paperlist/README.md

 * A hybrid two-stage recommender system for automatic playlist continuation [RecSys 2018]
   - code : https://github.com/VasiliyRubtsov/recsys2018

+### Route Recommendation
+* Effective and Efficient Reuse of Past Travel Behavior for Route Recommendation [KDD 2019]
+* Empowering A* Search Algorithms with Neural Networks for Personalized Route Recommendation [KDD 2019]

 ### Image Recommendation
 * Pagerank for product image search [WWW 2008]
 * Related Pins at Pinterest: The Evolution of a Real-World Recommender System [WWW 2017]